 - The fine radius edges on the top and bottom will require 3D interpolation as they blend into the larger diameter.

-Here, is the same part but with only 3 Ops with a 1/10 of the run time.
-It will perform the same, function the same and is 10X cheaper…the only issue is, I can’t pretend to be a product designer for Apple anymore; it doesn’t look the same.
+Here, is the same part but with only 3 Ops with 1/10 of the run time.
+It will perform the same, function the same and is 10X cheaper.
+The only issue is, we can’t pretend to be a product designer for Apple anymore; it doesn’t look the same.

 - First, the bulk of the features are all machined in the first operation, removing 2 Ops and that’s a BIG win.